PlayFab/thundernetes/docs/quickstart.md

 The two installation files (operator.yaml and operator_with_security.yaml) are identical except for the API_SERVICE_SECURITY environment variable that is passed into the controller container.

-At this point, you are ready to run your game server on thundernetes.
-If you want to run one of our sample game servers, please read on.
-Otherwise, if you want to run your own game server, please go to [this document](developertool.md).
+At this point, you are ready to run a test game server on Thundernetes to verify that the system is working as expected.
+If you want to run one of our sample game servers, read on.
+Otherwise, if you want to run your own game server, go to [this document](developertool.md).

 ## Run sample game servers

-Thundernetes comes with two sample game server projects that are integrated with [GSDK](https://github.com/PlayFab/gsdk).
-You can use either one of them to validate your thundernetes installation.
+Thundernetes comes with two sample game server projects that are already integrated with [GSDK](https://github.com/PlayFab/gsdk).
+You can use either one of them to validate your Thundernetes installation.

 ### .NET Core Fake game server

-This sample, located [here](../samples/netcore), is a simple .NET Core Web API app that implements GSDK.
+This sample, located [here](https://github.com/playfab/thundernetes/samples/netcore), is a simple .NET Core Web API app that implements GSDK.
 You can install it on your Kubernetes cluster by runnning the following command:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/PlayFab/thundernetes/main/samples/netcore/sample.yaml